kimbring2/kimbring2.github.io/_posts/2020-10-08-deepsoccer.md

 [![Dynamixel test](https://img.youtube.com/vi/VT6AOI11sbs/hqdefault.jpg)](https://youtu.be/VT6AOI11sbs "DeepSoccer Play - Click to Watch!")
 <strong>Click to Watch!</strong>

-The Jetbot Soccer version uses an omniwheel that has a many sub wheel.
+The DeepSoccer uses an omniwheel that has a many sub wheel.
 In order to properly simulate this with Gazebo, we must make sure that each sub wheel rotates correctly.
 First, I check it using RViz in the same way as a main wheel.

 [![Omniwheel RVIz test](https://img.youtube.com/vi/Oa-rRioxU7M/hqdefault.jpg)](https://youtu.be/Oa-rRioxU7M "DeepSoccer Play - Click to Watch!")
 <strong>Click to Watch!</strong>